JakeTheSillySnake/MazesAndCaves/README.md

 • Run `<path-to-emscripten-folder>/emrun --browser=[your browser] maze.html` (you need to have EmSDK installed)

-Then go to `localhost/maze.html` address in your preferred browser.
-Done!
+Then go to `localhost/maze.html` address (currently supported browsers are Chrome, Firefox, Edge).
+If training the agent takes a long time (see __Usage->Action Tab->Maze__), please wait patiently and don't refresh the page.

 ## Structure & testing